Ball Joint Spacers

 Use of Loctite on hardware is not necessary when using a nylock jam nut

-but can be used.
+but can be used if desired.

 Either stock extension bump-stops or shimmed bump-stops